Is There Psychological Harm In Feeling Unappreciated?

 To live a fulfilling life, you need to pay attention not only to your feelings, but also to your thoughts and behaviors.
-Thoughts influence feelings, feelings influence behavior, and behavior influences thoughts and feelings, too.
+Thoughts influence feelings; feelings influence behaviors; and behaviors influence thoughts and feelings too.
 Your feelings are definitely important to you because they can give you clues about what matters most in your life.
 They are also a crucial part of the human experience.
-However, the feeling alone can't hurt you psychologically.
-It is how you deal with the feeling that really matters.
+Feeling alone can't hurt you psychologically; it is how you deal with the feeling of being alone that really matters.

 Feelings can have a profound effect on the choices you make and the way you behave.
-However, no feeling automatically leads to any specific behavior.
+But, no feeling automatically leads to any specific behavior.
 Knowing that you own your own being and that you can choose to stay in the situation or move on is the best way to avoid psychological harm from ungrateful people.
 Here are some things you can do if you want to continue moving forward with the relationship.

 Communication Can Improve the Relationship

 When you feel like no one cares about who you are or what you've done for them, you can often solve the problem completely by communicating your feelings to them.
 Without accusing them of anything, express your emotions clearly.
 Talk about the times when you feel that way.
 Many times, the other person just doesn't realize their actions have influenced your emotions that way.
 If, on the other hand, the person truly doesn't appreciate you, you know where you stand and can choose better ways to get the appreciation you deserve.